This travel blog talks about places to visit in Brisbane for the first timers. Have you been to the famous xxxx Brewery Brisbane?

-I can fairly remember how when an invitation from the Queensland Tourism to explore the region of Gold Coast landed in my inbox, I humbly requested for an overstay in the country after the completion of our blog-tip, to experience a bit of Brisbane as well.
+I can fairly remember how when an invitation from the Queensland Tourism to explore and write a detailed Gold Coast travel itinerary landed in my inbox, I humbly requested for an overstay in the country after the completion of our blog-tip, so that I can experience a bit of Brisbane as well.

-Though I had to travel Brisbane on my own, without any support from the Queensland Tourism, it still made sense to stay back and not miss the chance of exploring Brisbane now that I was already in Queensland.
-I mean Brisbane is, after all, considered as one of the friendliest travel destinations in the world and has been topping Tripadvisor’s ranking in the South Pacific region since years.
+Though I had to travel Brisbane on my own, without any support from the tourism, it still made sense to stay back and not miss of exploring it now that I was already in Queensland.
+I mean Brisbane is, after all, considered as one of the friendliest travel destinations in the world and has been topping Tripadvisor’s ranking in the South Pacific region for years.

-So yea, my love for Brisbane started before I even visited Brisbane.
+So yea, my love for Brisbane started before I even got there.
 And when I actually ended up there, my love only intensified.

 …and learning Paddleboarding!